-When a student is going to be absent from school, a parent or legal guardian must call school within 24 hours of the absence or the absence will be considered unexcused.
+When a student is going to be absent from school a parent or legal guardian must call school within 24 hours of the absence or the absence will be considered unexcused.
 The telephone number is 784-2400 ext.
-3201 or email hsattendance@khps.org.
+3201.
 An answering machine is available for early morning and evening calls.
-Only the student's parents or legal guardians may call to request that the absence be excused, unless the student is18 and has a consent form.
+Only the student's parents or legal guardians may call to request that the absence be excused, unless the student is in privacy.
 If phone contact is not made within the accepted time period, the absence will be unexcused.
+Daily credit will not be earned for the hour(s) missed due to unexcused absence(s) and the student may also be subject to further discipline.